robert17/iotf-rtd/docs/applications/libraries/python.rst

 - ``auth-key`` - API key (required if auth-method is ``apikey``).
 - ``auth-token`` - API key token (required if auth-method is ``apikey``).

-If no options dict is provided, the client will connect to the Internet of Things Foundation Quickstart, and default to an unregistered device.
-The options dict creates definitions which are used to interact with the Internet of Things Foundation module.
+If no options dict is provided, the client will connect to the IoT Platform Quickstart, and default to an unregistered device.
+The options dict creates definitions which are used to interact with the IoT Platform module.

 .. code:: python